 SELECT CASE WHEN column_1 IS NULL THEN 'NULL' END FROM table_1;

-- In contrast to the situation for WHEN clauses in a CASE expression, nulls and expressions containing nulls are valid as THEN clause conditions.
+- In contrast to the situation for WHEN clauses in a CASE expression, nulls and expressions containing nulls are valid in THEN and ELSE clauses.
 The following example is valid.

 NULLIF and COALESCE